 Improvement of IT performance due to improved effectiveness and efficiency

-Improved business IT alignment due to joint communication base
+Improved business–IT alignment due to joint communication basis.

-Why do IT strategies fail?
+Why do IT Strategies Fail?

-Apparently, organizations are well advised to have a solid IT strategy in place, as it provides numerous benefits.
+Organizations are strongly advised to have a solid IT strategy in place, as it provides numerous benefits.
 However, there are several reasons why IT strategies may fail, which should be anticipated beforehand in order to avoid costly and time-consuming pitfalls (Johanning, 2019).
-One reason why IT strategies may not unfold their potential is a lacking corporate strategy.
-In this case, there is no guiding framework for the IT, and assumptions and priorities are set more or less out of the blue.
-In turn, a proper business IT alignment cannot take place.
+One reason IT strategies may not realize their potential is the lack of a corporate strategy.
+In this case, there is no guiding framework for the IT strategy, and assumptions and priorities are set more or less out of the blue.
+In turn, a proper business–IT alignment cannot take place.
 Second, organizations run into danger of labeling a single strategic decision as holistic strategy, leaving other important aspects out of sight.
-For example, the decision to prefer SAP over Microsoft products has a long-term impact on the organization, but cannot be seen as a comprehensive IT strategy, as other aspects such as the required IT infrastructure are not specified automatically.
+For example, the decision to prefer SAP over Microsoft products has a long-term impact on the organization but cannot be seen as a comprehensive IT strategy, as other aspects such as the required IT infrastructure are not specified automatically.
 Third, it can be observed that IT strategies become outdated quickly and cannot keep pace with continuously changing business demands.
-Lastly – and this reason holds true not only for IT strategies, but strategies in general – strategies tend to lack proper implementation.
-Especially when developed by external strategy consultants, the IT strategy main remain in the “ivory tower” as high-shine PowerPoint concept, but the organization is not willing or capable to act accordingly.
+Lastly – and this reason holds true not only for IT strategies but strategies in general – strategies tend to lack proper implementation.
+Especially when developed by external strategy consultants, the IT strategy may remain in the “ivory tower” as a glossy PowerPoint concept, but the organization is not willing or capable of acting on it.

-IT strategy versus digital strategy
+IT Strategy versus Digital Strategy

 In order to understand the characteristics of an IT strategy, it is beneficial to also understand what an IT strategy is not.
-Specifically, in todays digitized world, a delimitation from the digital strategy is necessary.
-According to Chanias et al. (2019), a digital strategy combines business and technological aspects at equal shares.
-Stated differently, the digital strategy is part of the business strategy, and the IT strategy.
+Specifically, in today’s digitized world, a delimitation from the digital strategy is necessary.
+According to Chanias et al. (2019), a digital strategy combines business and technological aspects in equal shares.
+Stated differently, the digital strategy is part of both the business strategy and the IT strategy.
 In this vein, the IT strategy is not a substitute for the digital strategy but entails core elements that are important for the digital strategy.
 The following example may illustrate this interrelation: